Cosmic PeV Neutrinos and the Sources of Ultrahigh Energy Protons: Neutrino Interactions

-Rates of shower-like events in IceCube are principally determined by the normalized neutrino fluxes, effective volume, and cross sections for neutrino-nucleon, $\sigma_{\nu N}$ and $\sigma_{\bar{\nu} N}$, and antineutrino-electron, $\sigma_{\bar{\nu} e}$, scattering.
-We use the total deep-inelastic scattering cross sections from \cite{Gandhi:1998ri} for charged-current (CC) and neutral-current~(NC) scattering, and the average inelasticity, $\langle y(E_\nu)\rangle$, from \cite{Gandhi:1995tf}, approximating $\langle y \rangle 0.25$ at $\gtrsim\,$PeV energies.
+The most relevant quantity for interactions in IceCube is the amount of visible radiation produced, which depends upon the interaction channel.
+We work in terms of the electromagnetic-equivalent energy, $E_{\rm em}$, defined such that for an electron $E_{\rm em}\!=\!E_e$.
+For neutrino-nucleon, $\sigma_{\nu N}$ and $\sigma_{\bar{\nu} N}$, interactions, we use the total deep-inelastic scattering cross sections from \cite{Gandhi:1998ri} for charged-current (CC) and neutral-current~(NC) scattering and approximate the average inelasticity $\langle y(E_\nu)\rangle$ \cite{Gandhi:1995tf} as 0.25.

-The visible energy of the shower depends upon the interaction channel.
-For NC events ($\nu\,N \nu\,X$), $\sigma_{\rm NC}$ is identical for all flavors, and $\langle y \rangle$ determines the fraction of energy imparted to a quark in the nucleon.
-The resulting hadronic shower results in less light than an equivalent-energy electromagnetic shower by a factor that is a function of energy \cite{Kowalski:2004qc} that we assume to be $f_{\rm had}\simeq 0.9$.
-Thus, working in terms of the electromagnetic-equivalent shower energy $E_{\rm em}$ (as in Fig.~\ref{nuspec}), with $q_{\rm NC} 0.23$, we have